 Provides an overview and experience in using the integrated marketing communication (IMC) planning process.
 Includes market/situation analysis as part of IMC development.
 Prerequisite: MKT 430 or equivalent.
-INTERNATIONAL MARKETING 3 sem. hrs.

-Examination of strategic issues related to effective development and execution of global marketing programs.
+438 INTERNATIONAL MARKETING 3 sem hrs Examination of strategic issues related to effective development and execution of global marketing programs.
 Includes case-studies and an applied term project.
 Prerequisite: MKT 430 or equivalent.

-SEMINAR IN MARKETING

-1-4 sem. hrs.
+439 SEMINAR IN MARKETING 1-4 sem. hrs.

 Topics will vary with needs and interests of students and faculty.
 Selling/sales management, product management, and services marketing continue to be popular topics.
 Prerequisite: MKT 430 or equivalent.
 May be repeated if topic different.
-PROFESSIONAL PRACTICE: INTERNSHIP/ COOPERATIVE EDUCATION IN MARKETING 1-6 sem. hrs.
+498 PROFESSIONAL PRACTICE: INTERNSHIP/ COOPERATIVE EDUCATION IN MARKETING 1-6 sem. hrs.
 Practical experience by employment in a position involving management of significant marketing activities in a firm.
 Prerequisites: MBA major with 12 credits of core courses completed; MKT 403 and 430; cumulative graduate GPA of 3.2 or higher; consent of department chairperson.
-MASTERS THESIS 1-6 sem. hrs.
+499 MASTERS THESIS 1-6 sem. hrs.

 BUSINESS TEACHER EDUCATION (BTE) Note: Graduate degrees in Business Education are not available, but course work is available as supplemental study or as electives for inservice teachers and graduate students on campus.
 General Administrative Endorsement With Emphasis in Vocational Education A career option leading to a general administrative endorsement with emphasis in vocational education is offered in cooperation with the Department of Educational Administration and Foundations through the Departments of Agriculture, Family and Consumer Sciences, Industrial Technology and Marketing (through the faculty affiliated with the Business Teacher Education programs housed there).
 Students interested in the vocational emphasis should (a) see department chairperson or appropriate adviser and (b) file an Intent to File for Certification form in the Office of Clinical Experiences and Certification Processes.
 All students who plan to receive certification for the State of Illinois via an approved Illinois State program must file official forms and follow specific procedures.
 Certification is not given automatically at the completion of specific course work or a degree program.
-Business Teacher Education Courses (BTE) 330 DECISION-MAKING FOR CONSUMERS 3 sem. hrs.
+Business Teacher Education Courses (BTE) DECISION-MAKING FOR CONSUMERS 3 sem. hrs.
 Survey of consumer problems, trends, and information.
 Topics include: insurance, housing, credit, life-styles, consumer protection, leisure, and achieving financial security.
 Also offered as FCS 330.
-360 TOPICS IN STRATEGIES OF TEACHING BUSINESS EDUCATION SUBJECTS 2 sem. hrs.
-Methods of teaching business education subjects including typewriting/keyboarding, basic business, consumer economics, accounting, marketing education, word processing and current topics.
-Prerequisites: BTE 260 or concurrent registration; and C&I 216.
-Clinical experiences required 12 hours, Type 1-6, 9.
-May be repeated if content different.
 362 BASIC BUSINESS, ACCOUNTING AND MARKETING INSTRUCTION 3 sem. hrs.

 Methods of teaching basic business, consumer economics, accounting and marketing.
 Prerequisites: BTE 260 or concurrent registration; admission to Teacher Education.
-363 KEYBOARDING, INFORMATION PROCESSING AND COMPUTER APPLICATIONS 3 sem. hrs.

-Instructional strategies in the teaching of personal and vocational keyboarding and computer applications at the junior high and high school levels.
+363 KEYBOARDING, INFORMATION PROCESSING AND COMPUTER APPLICATIONS 3 sem brs Instructional strategies in the teaching of personal and vocational keyboarding and computer applications at the junior high and high school levels.
 Prerequisites: BTE 225 and 260 or concurrent registration; admission to Teacher Education.
-364 TEACHING KEYBOARDING, AND INFORMATION PROCESSING IN ELEMENTARY SCHOOLS 1 sem. hrs.

-Methods of teaching keyboarding, information processing for elementary students.
+364 TEACHING KEYBOARDING, AND INFORMATION PROCESSING IN ELEMENTARY SCHOOLS 1 sam hrs Methods of teaching keyboarding, information processing for elementary students.
 Prerequisites: BTE 363, or concurrent registration; admission to Teacher Education.
 Includes clinical experiences 5 hours, Type 1-6, 9.
 380 ORGANIZATION AND ADMINISTRATION OF COOPERATIVE VOCATIONAL EDUCATION PROGRAMS 3 sem. hrs.